 Trying to recall money is trying to reverse a completed transaction back to the sender.
 Funds have to be retrieved back via the same channels.
 This process is lengthy and not always guaranteed.

 The individual or business to whom the money is being sent.

 The individual or business who is sending the money.

 An electronic money transfer sent through a network of banks and money transfer providers around the world.

-Send a remittance with WorldRemit
+Send money with WorldRemit

 Sending remittances is simple when you use WorldRemit – almost like sending a text message.